 What are the Penalties for Indecent Assault and Battery in Massachusetts?

-If you are convicted of indecent assault and battery on a person aged fourteen or older, you are facing harsh punishments of up to 5 years in a state prison or 2 and a half years in a house of corrections for a first offense.
-You will also have to register for a sex offender.
+If you are convicted of indecent assault and battery on a person aged fourteen or older, you face up to 5 years in a state prison or 2 and a half years in a house of corrections for a first offense.
+Then, you will also have to register for a sex offender.
 These consequences are severe so it is crucial you speak with an experienced defense attorney right away.